 Bake at 425° for 5 minutes; reduce oven temperature to 375°, and bake 30 minutes or until puffy and golden brown.
 Turn oven off; let shells stand in closed oven 10 minutes.
 Remove from baking sheets to wire racks, and cool completely.

-You’ll find lots more great tips on making cream puffs, eclairs, and profiteroles, and all of my fun, fabulous recipes in my new cookbook, Simply Sweet Dream Puffs, available as an e-book on October 6, 2015.
+You’ll find lots more great tips on making cream puffs, eclairs, and profiteroles, and all of my fun, fabulous recipes in my new cookbook, Simply Sweet Dream Puffs, available only as an e-book.

 I’m so proud of this cookbook.
 It’s a beautiful cookbook filled with fun, easy recipes.
 I can’t wait to share it with everyone.